-&lt;sup>8 Even where a dynamic logic conservatively extends a base logic it may affect our view of the statics.
-Consider the variety of modal logics with axioms matching conditions on accessibility relations.
-One can ask why such conditions hold in dynamic terms.
-Say, transitive relations arise from an act tc of transitive closure of arbitrary models: 'reflection' or 'exploration'.
-But then a K4-modality $K\varphi$ is an ordinary modality $\square$ over models resulting from this action, making it a compound $[tc]\square\varphi$ .
+8 Even where a dynamic logic conservatively extends a base logic it may still affect our view of the statics.
+Consider the many modal logics with axioms matching conditions on accessibility relations.
+One can often analyze such conditions in dynamic terms.
+Say, transitive relations arise from an act tc of transitive closure: 'reflection' or 'exploration'.
+But then a K4-modality $K\varphi$ is an ordinary modality \square over models resulting from this action, making it a compound $[tc]\square\varphi$.
 This faithfully embeds K4 over transitive models into propositional dynamic logic over arbitrary models.
-In this dynamics-inspired way, variety of modal logics dissolves in favor of one base logic plus modalities for model change, explaining instead of postulating special relational properties.
+Thus, variety of modal logics may dissolve in favor of one base logic plus modalities for suitable model changes.

+The annotations say that the two branches of M_2 may be viewed as public announcements of which endpoints, viewed as classical valuations, the process can get to.
 This is like PAL-style learning by elimination of worlds.
-But in other intuitionistic steps, like the one in $M_1$ , there is no elimination, and we just get more proposition letters true at the next stage.
-One might view this implicit move as a new type of informational action, namely, 'awareness raising' $\#\varphi$ that some fact $\varphi$ is the case, where awareness involves syntactic in addition to semantic information.
+But in other intuitionistic steps, like the one in M_1 , there is no elimination, and we just get more proposition letters true at the next stage.
+One might view this move as a new kind of implicit informational action, namely, 'awareness raising' $\#\varphi$ that some fact φ is the case, where awareness involves syntactic in addition to semantic information.
+9

 Factual and procedural information But there is more than mere transposing of concerns from dynamic-epistemic logic.
-The tree structure of intuitionistic models registers two notions of semantic information on a par, a distinction also found in epistemic inquiry with long-term scenarios in learning theory, [33]:
+The tree structure of intuitionistic models registers two notions of semantic information on a par, a distinction also found in epistemic inquiry with long-term scenarios in learning theory, [36]: